Pamela Ellen Davis: Nonprofits Insurance Alliance of California (NIAC)

 Based on her master's thesis research, Davis was convinced that conventional insurers did not fully understand insurance risk in the nonprofit sector, so she set out to create a nonprofit risk pool that could better meet the needs of nonprofits in California.
-In 1989, Davis secured $1.3 million in loans from nonprofit partners and foundations to create the Nonprofits Insurance Alliance of California (NIAC).
+In 1989, Davis secured $1.3 million in loans from nonprofit partners and foundations to create Nonprofits Insurance Alliance of California (NIAC).

 Alliance of Nonprofits for Insurance (ANI)

 Over the next decade, NIAC grew to serve thousands of nonprofits, but its operations were limited to the state of California.
-In order to replicate the NIAC model nationwide, Davis secured $5 million from the Bill & Melinda Gates Foundation and $5 million from the David & Lucile Packard Foundation to found the Alliance of Nonprofits for Insurance, Risk Retention Group (ANI).
+In order to replicate the NIAC model nationwide, Davis secured $5 million from the Bill & Melinda Gates Foundation and $5 million from the David & Lucile Packard Foundation to found Alliance of Nonprofits for Insurance, Risk Retention Group (ANI).

-NIAC and ANI are the primary insurers forming the Nonprofits Insurance Alliance.
-NIA insures over 24,000 nonprofits in 32 states and the District of Columbia, and controls over $713.3 million in assets.
+NIAC and ANI are the primary insurers forming Nonprofits Insurance Alliance.
+NIA insures over 27,000 nonprofits in 32 states and the District of Columbia, and controls over $874.3 million in assets.